mathurinm/latex/README.md

 ## Work environment
 - Use [VS Code](https://code.visualstudio.com/) + [James Yu's latex extension](https://github.com/James-Yu/LaTeX-Workshop/wiki/Install#installation)
-- Build from directly from vscode  and keep the pdf open in dual pane.
+- Build directly from vscode  and keep the pdf open in dual pane.
 Build frequently to catch errors easily.
-- Enable jumping to pdf and jumping to TeX with ctrl + click to navigate quickly in document
+- Enable jumping to pdf and jumping to TeX with ctrl + click to navigate quickly in the document
-- Use a spell checked to catch typos, e.g. [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)
+- Use a spell checker to catch typos, e.g. ~~[Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker)~~ [the amazing Grammarly](https://marketplace.visualstudio.com/items?itemName=znck.grammarly)
 - Personal opinion: work locally with a git repository instead of using Overleaf.
 Use Overleaf only if you need to work on a short period of time with other people (e.g. a rebuttal).
 In other cases, the pros of working locally (use your favorite editor, beautiful and fast pdf rendering, version control that allows you to see who wrote what) overweigh the benefits of Overleaf.
-- Check out shortcuts to copy, cut, delete a line (c, v, K), to switch a line with the one above, etc.
+- Check out shortcuts to copy, cut or delete a line (c, v, K), to switch a line with the one above, etc.

 ## Code presentation